Nitrite: Nitrite in food preservation and biochemistry

+The addition of nitrites and nitrates to processed meats such as ham, bacon, and sausages speeds up the curing of meat and also impart an attractive colour.

+The academic and industrial consensus is that nitrites also reduces growth and toxin production of Clostridium botulinum.

-Sodium nitrite is used to speed up the curing of meat and also impart an attractive colour.
-A 2018 study by the British Meat Producers Association determined that legally permitted levels of nitrite have no effect on the growth of the Clostridium botulinum bacteria which causes botulism, in line with the UK's Advisory Committee on the Microbiological Safety of Food opinion that nitrites are not required to prevent Clostridium botulinum growth and extend shelf life.
+On the other hand, a 2018 study (full text not available) by the British Meat Producers Association determined that legally permitted levels of nitrite do not affect the growth of C. botulinum.
 In the U.S., meat cannot be labeled as "cured" without the addition of nitrite.
-In some countries, cured-meat products are manufactured without nitrate or nitrite, and without nitrite from vegetable source.
+In some countries, cured-meat products are manufactured without nitrate or nitrite, and without nitrite from vegetable sources.
 Parma ham, produced without nitrite since 1993, was reported in 2018 to have caused no cases of botulism.
+This is because the interior of the muscle is sterile and the surface is exposed to oxygen.
+Other manufacture processes do not assure these conditions, and reduction of nitrite results in toxin production.

-In mice, food rich in nitrites together with unsaturated fats can prevent hypertension, which is one explanation for the apparent health effect of the Mediterranean diet.
-However, adding nitrites to meat has been shown to generate known carcinogens; the World Health Organization (WHO) advises that eating 50 g of nitrite processed meat a day would raise the risk of getting bowel cancer by 18% over a lifetime.
+In mice, food rich in nitrites together with unsaturated fats can prevent hypertension by forming nitro fatty acids that inhibit soluble epoxide hydrolase, which is one explanation for the apparent health effect of the Mediterranean diet.
+Adding nitrites to meat has been shown to generate known carcinogens; the World Health Organization (WHO) advises that eating 50 g of nitrite processed meat a day would raise the risk of getting bowel cancer by 18% over a lifetime.

 The recommended maximum limits by the World Health Organization in drinking water are 3 mg L−1 and 50 mg L−1 for nitrite and nitrate ions, respectively.
+Ingesting too much nitrite and/or nitrate through well water is suspected to cause methemoglobinemia.

+95% of the nitrite ingested in modern diets comes from bacterial conversion of nitrates naturally found in vegetables.
+However, potentially cancer-causing nitroso compounds are not made in the pH-neutral colon.
+They are mostly made in the acidic stomach.